wp-plugins/ultralink/readme.txt

 # **Monetization That Isn't Annoying**
 Ultralinks improve websites and the browsing experience by connecting web surfers with the information they want.
 Sometimes they might want to quickly and easily purchase a product or service they see.
 As the web site owner, you deserve your cut!

-If you have an affiliate account with Linkshare, Amazon or eBay, those link types are associated with your account.
+If you have an affiliate account with PHG, Linkshare, Amazon or eBay, those link types are associated with your account.
 That means that you keep 100% of the commision from any sales.

 Annoying ads or inline affiliate links are no longer the only ways to make money from your content.
 You can now monetize, without compromise, and keep your site beautiful.
 You can have your cake and eat it too.